AT&T Internet price changes after 12 months

 How much is AT&T Fiber Internet 1000 after 12 months?

-How much is AT&T TV after the first year?
+How much is DIRECTV STREAM after the first year?

 Why do AT&T internet prices go up after 12 months?

-After 12 months, AT&T removes the new customer discount rate for existing AT&T internet customers.
-Removing the discount raises the price of AT&T internet by $10–20 for internet-only customers, or up to 55% in price increases for AT&T TV customers.
+After 12 months, AT&T removes the new customer discount rate for existing AT&T DSL internet customers.
+Removing the discount raises the price of AT&T internet by $10 for AT&T DSL customers.
+The price of AT&T Fiber plans does not change after 12 months — the price change only applies to the slower DSL plans.